-- Seek medical care at once.
+• Seek medical care at once.
 Go to the nearest emergency room or dial "911."
-(If two hospitals are equally close, use an In-Plan Hospital listed in the Plan Provider Directory.) - Contact your PCP to notify him or her of your visit and arrange for any follow-up care.
+(If two hospitals are equally close, use an In-Plan Hospital listed in the Plan Provider Directory.)

 If you are admitted to a hospital as an inpatient directly from the ER, you will not have to pay the ER Copay.
 You will, however, have to pay the amount required by your Plan for the hospital admission.
 This amount is listed in "Appendix A, Your Payment Responsibilities."
 Please note: we will not cover non-emergency care you receive in an ER.